Support Us Button Widget

 Table of Contents

-Now that October is nearly over, you might have a slightly soggy jack-o'-lantern sitting on your porch — and a yard full of leaves begging to be raked.
+Now that October has come and gone, you might have a slightly soggy jack-o'-lantern sitting on your porch — and a yard full of leaves begging to be raked.
 Here’s how to get rid of all your autumnal yard accessories in a sustainable, easy way.

 🎃 Gourd vibes only